alexrobertsonuk/ga4-for-content-designers/docs/search-behaviour.md

 GA4 does not show the search terms users typed into external search engines such as Google.
 These queries are not shared with GA4.
 To analyse search engine queries, you will need access to Google Search Console or a similar tool.

-If your site includes an internal search function, GA4 can record search activity when it detects recognised search query parameters in the page URL (for example, parameters such as "q", "s", "search", "query", or "keyword").
-These parameters can also be configured in the property settings.
+If your site includes an internal search function, GA4 can record search activity when the page URL contains a query parameter from GA4's default list, which includes "q", "s", "search", "query", and "keyword".
+If your site uses a different parameter, it can be added in the property settings.

-When a user performs a search, GA4 records a "view_search_results" event.
-In reports, this appears as activity on the search results page.
+When a user performs a search, GA4 records a "view_search_results" event against the search results page — not the page where the search was initiated.
+This event is triggered by the presence of a search parameter in the URL, so it may occasionally include visits to search results pages that were not initiated by a user typing a query — for example, a user following a direct link to a search results page.

 The "Page path and screen class" dimension shows the search results page itself.
 To understand where the search was initiated, use the "Page referrer" dimension.
 This shows the page the user was viewing immediately before the search results page loaded.